hashicorp/terraform-provider-google/website/docs/r/pubsub_topic.html.markdown

   constraints are in effect.
   Structure is documented below.

+* `schema_settings` -
+  (Optional)
+  Settings for validating messages published against a schema.
+  Structure is documented below.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.